Network-Automation-Forum/handyinfo/README.md

 We'll probably need to add a directory structure at some point.
 For now we'll keep it flat and revisit after we know what kind of stuff actually shows up...

 Go nuts.

+## Prior Art

+There is a nice, big list of links here: https://github.com/networktocode/awesome-network-automation